 With respect to information about the claim, “knowingly “means that:

-To establish the claim the plaintiff doesn’t have to prove the specific intent to defraud.
+To establish the claim, the plaintiff doesn’t have to prove the specific intent of defrauding.

 The CFCA imposes an additional legal responsibility for reporting false claims if a person has inadvertently received a benefit from a false claim, such as an accidental overpayment that goes unreported.

-In case the defendant is found guilty in violation of the California False Claims Act he will be required to pay:
+In case the defendant is found guilty in violation of the California False Claims Act, they will have to pay:

-Under certain circumstances, such as self-reporting within 30 days or full cooperation, the penalties may be reduced.
+Under certain circumstances, such as self-reporting within 30 days or full cooperation, the penalties may have a reduction.

-In California an action under the CFCA must be brought before the later of the following dates:
+Under California law, the CFCA must be before the later of the following dates: